7 Environmental Dangers in Old Houses

 7. Underground Storage Tanks

 Note that this list of environmental dangers are not meant to scare you away!
 Personally, I think these risk are SO worth the fun and character of living in an old house.
+(It also helps that I worked professionally in the environmental consulting arena for 20+ years and have a higher comfort level than the average homeowner).

 Personally, I think these hazards are fairly easy to get your arms around.
 And second, I believe that all but one of the hazards outlined below (carbon monoxide) are actually lower risk than other well-known home safety risks, such as falls and poisonings.
 But, just my two cents…. speaking of which….